kaiabco1996/conflict-forecast/README.md

      - Compute each time step in parallel
      - Spatially partition the trajectories
    - What are the considerations in terms of thread safety?

+## Possible Whiteboard Discussion Topics

+1. Integrating the conflict forecast with FPL, TRACK, IDENT streams and more static airspace configuration data to become a real time service
+1. How to cater for recording and KPI requirements